 Cardiovascular Operating Room (CVOR) Health of the Work Environment (HWE) Benchmarking

-The aims of this improvement science project are to (1) assess the health of the work environment in CVORs across free-standing children’s hospitals in the U.S. by engaging CVOR leadership to disseminate the American Association of Critical Care Nurses (AACN) HWE survey, and (2) use the results to establish targets for benchmarking.
+The aims of this improvement science project were to (1) assess the health of the work environment in CVORs across free-standing children’s hospitals in the U.S. by engaging CVOR leadership to disseminate the American Association of Critical Care Nurses (AACN) HWE survey, and (2) use the results to establish targets for benchmarking.
+For detailed results, please review the C4-MNP CVOR HWE Assessment Aggregate Report.